ship-nix/nix-npm-exploration/README.md

 ### With direnv

-direnv will automatically load the development environment, and you don't need to run `nix-develop` manually if you have it enabled.
+direnv will automatically load the development environment, and you don't need to run and rerun `nix-develop` manually.
+Updated shell with node dependencies will be automatically be added.

 ## Running `npm install` not needed.

 `flake.nix` will use [serokell/nix-npm-buildpackage](https://github.com/serokell/nix-npm-buildpackage) to read `package-lock.json` and pull npm libraries via Nix.

+This means don't need to use the actual `npm install` command.
+Packages will be automacially upated live in the shell.

 ## Run development Shell